-After installing the child restraint system, make sure it is secured in place according to the manufacturer's instructions.
+After installing the child restraint system, make sure it is secured in place following the manufacturer's instructions.
 If it is not restrained securely, it may cause death or serious injury to the child in the event of a sudden stop or accident.

-When not using the child restraint system, keep it secured with the seat belt.
+When not using the child restraint system, keep it secured with the seat belt or place it in the trunk or somewhere other than the passenger compartment.
 This will prevent it from injuring passengers in the event of a sudden stop or accident.